Harshil8136/chess-game/lib/PLAC_AND_AUDIT.md

 * **Gate A: Rank Supremacy (`actorLevel < targetLevel`)** Administrators can never manipulate the access array of users at their own level or higher.
-* **Gate B: DEV Ghosting**
+* **Gate B: DEV + Owner Ghosting**
-  Users with the `dev` rank are intentionally dropped from UI payloads when requested by non-devs.
-The DEV cohort operates completely invisibly to standard administration.
+  Users with `dev` or `owner` rank are intentionally dropped from UI payloads when requested by non-devs.
+The DEV and Owner cohort operates completely invisibly to standard administration.
 * **Gate C: Page Visibility Check (`actorHasPage === true`)** Administrators cannot grant another user access to a page they cannot see themselves.
 * **Gate D: Natural Ceiling Enforcement**